> Tim Hart & Maddy Prior > Songs > Turkey Rhubarb

 Tim Hart and Maddy Prior sang Turkey Rhubarb in 1969 on their second duo album Folk Songs of Old England Vol. 2.
-Their record's sleeve notes comment:
+They noted:

 Another Bedfordshire song from the collection of Fred Hamer this one being from the singing of Harry Scott.
 Fred describes this as a “cross between a signature tune and a street call used by a hawker who carried rhubarb in season as part of his stock-in-trade”.
 Although rhubarb in fact came from the mountains between Turkey and Siberia, in the last century anything with a vaguely Eastern origin was attributed to Turkey.